PGA Tour rookie Tom Whitney signed for a 67 featuring six birdies and one bogey to take a share of the lead at the World Wide Technology Championship.

 Play was suspended due to darkness at 5:53 p.m.
 MT with three players yet to complete their round.
 Those players will be back in position at 7:30 a.m., with the second round beginning as scheduled at 6:30 a.m.

-The World Wide Technology Championship became the first official PGA Tour event played in Mexico in the modern era when it debuted in 2007, and holds the distinction as the first official Tour event played outside the US or Canada.
+The World Wide Technology Championship became the first official PGA Tour event played in Mexico in the modern era when it debuted in 2007 and holds the distinction as the first official Tour event played outside the US or Canada.
 This year marks the 18th edition of the event and the second time the tournament will be played at El Cardonal at Diamante.

 The 2024 World Wide Technology Championship is the sixth event of the FedExCup Fall, a group of eight tournaments played after the Tour Championship that finalizes eligibility for the 2025 PGA Tour Season.

-The Aon Next 10 is an eligibility pathway to earn access into Signature Events (outside of The Sentry), recognizing the top 10 players, not otherwise exempt, from the FedExCup standings.
+The Aon Next 10 is an eligibility pathway to earn access to Signature Events (outside of The Sentry), recognizing the top 10 players, not otherwise exempt, from the FedExCup standings.
 Nos.
 51-60 in the final FedExCup Fall standings at the conclusion of The RSM Classic will serve as the Aon Next 10 for the AT&T Pebble Beach Pro-Am and The Genesis Invitational.